 The office isn’t dead (but it is furnished better)

-The workplace should combine the best of work and home
+Using office furniture to combine the best of work and home

 It’s here that interior styling can help by bridging the gap and enticing people back to the workplace by creating welcoming, comfortable and desirable spaces.